srares13/vscode-position-tracking/README.md

 		[Debug logs example](https://drive.google.com/file/d/15jn8KgiYN9JcnVbSgmdnui5lAJ4rr9EM/view?usp=sharing)

-	- **Note:**  The updated ranges are the ones that the library calculated.
+	- **Note 1:** The updated ranges are the ones that the library calculated.

+	- **Note 2:** Try and not do logs on the debug console of the development window.
+From my testing, logging to the debug console creates a lag, the ranges wont be updated in real time.

 	- **Values:**